SAML-Toolkits/python3-saml/README.md

         // this SP to be signed.
 [Metadata of the SP will offer this info] "wantAssertionsSigned": false,

+        // Indicates a requirement for the NameID element on the SAMLResponse
+        // received by this SP to be present.
+        "wantNameId": true,

         // Indicates a requirement for the NameID received by
         // this SP to be encrypted.
         "wantNameIdEncrypted": false,